 In the United States, an estimated 15.5 million cancer survivors are alive today, with close to 115,000 of those individuals receiving their cancer diagnoses as children or adolescents.
-One such success story is Meisha Brown, a 16-year childhood cancer survivor who triumphed over Burkitt lymphoma and is now studying for a master's degree in health studies.
+One such success story is Luke Theodosiades, a childhood leukemia survivor.

 Members of the